SchemaPlus/schema_plus_db_default/README.md

 <!-- SCHEMA_DEV: MATRIX - end -->

-## Usage

-TODO: Write usage instructions here
+Sqlite3 does not support setting a column to its default value.
+Attempting to use `ActiveRecord::DB_DEFAULT`will raise `ActiveRecord::StatementInvalid`

 ## History

-* 0.1.0 - Initial release
+* 0.1.0 - Initial release extracted from schema_plus 1.x

 ## Development & Testing